oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-01-defs-13-version.md

 2. Version zero (`0`) is for initial development before the `initial_release_date`.
    The document status MUST be `draft`.
 Anything MAY change at any time.
 The document SHOULD NOT be considered stable.
 3. Version `1` defines the initial release to the specified target group.
-   Each new version where `/document/tracking/status` is `final` has a version number incremented by one.
+   Each new version where `$.document.tracking.status` is `final` has a version number incremented by one.
 4. Pre-release versions (document status `draft`) MUST carry the new version number.
    Sole exception is before the initial release (see rule 2).
    The combination of document status `draft` and version `1` MAY be used to indicate that the content is unlikely to change.